liufengyun/stoic/README.md

 ## Concepts

 A **capability** is a term of type *E*.
+The *base type* is represented as `B`.

 An **effect-closed environment** is an environment from which (1) it’s impossible to construct a term whose type is E; (2) any constructed term which is an arrow type is effect-closed; (3) any constructed term which is a universal type is effect-closed.

-An **effect-closed typing environment** is an environment which only contains type variables and term variables of following types:

-- X               -- type var
-- B               -- base type
-- S -> T          -- effect closed arrow types
-- All_Closed X.T  -- effect closed universal types
+An **effect-closed typing environment** is a subset of the ordinary typing environment, which particularly excludes variables of ordinary functions, variables of capability types and so on.
+Different systems may differ in details about what types can be kept in the *effect-closed typing environment*, though they must all be *effect-safe*.

-Note that an *effect-closed typing environment* is not an *effect-closed environment*, as `B -> E` and `All_Closed X.X` can appear in the *effect-closed typing environment*, thus makes it possible to create a term of type `E`.
+Note that an *effect-closed typing environment* is not an *effect-closed environment*, as `B -> E` and `All_Closed X.X` might appear in the *effect-closed typing environment*, thus makes it possible to create a term of type `E`.
 This doesn't pose a problem, as from absurdity it's possible to infer anything.

 An **effect-closed type abstraction** is a term abstraction that can be typed in *effect-closed typing environment*.
 Its type is represented by `A -> B`.

-An **effect-closed term abstraction** is a terms that can be typed in *effect-closed typing environment*.
+An **effect-closed term abstraction** is a term that can be typed in *effect-closed typing environment*.
 Its type is represented by `All_closed X.T`.